lumail/lumail/API.md

    * Return a boolean based on whether the named file exists.
 * `File:expand(path)`
    * Expand a path, in the same way a Unix shell would do.
+   * Note when there are multiple possible matches we take the first only, for example "/etc/?*.d/?*"  might return `/etc/apparmor.d/local`.
 * `File:stat(path)`
    * Return a table of information about the named target.
    * Returns `nil` on failure.